Napoleon Bonaparte: facts about his life, death and career

 But in February 1815, after less than a year in exile, Napoleon escaped from Elba and marched on the French capital, and victoriously returned to power.
 This prompted Britain, Prussia, Russia and Austria to declare war.
 His success was short-lived: he governed for a period now known as the Hundred Days – a brief second reign brought to an end by the battle of Waterloo in June 1815.

-Following his humiliating defeat at Waterloo, Napoleon was exiled to Saint Helena, where he died in 1821, aged 51, most likely from stomach cancer.
-Napoleon was buried on the island and his remains were not returned to France until 1840 – an event marked by what expert Fiona Parr describes as a “a level of splendour never before seen”.
+Following his humiliating defeat at Waterloo, Napoleon was exiled to Saint Helena, where he died in 1821, aged 51, most likely from stomach cancer, though exactly 'what killed Napoleon' has long been a subject of speculation.